Suanna/syllabus/README.md

 This two-part course teaches data modeling and Structured Query Language (SQL).
 In the database design curriculum, students learn to analyze complex business scenarios and create a data model, a conceptual representation of an organization’s information.
 In the database programming with SQL curriculum, students implement their database design by creating a physical database using SQL, the industry-standard database programming language.
 Upon completion of this course, students have the opportunity to take an exam to earn the industry certification Oracle Database SQL Certified Expert.

+This course articulates with Folsom Lake College CISP: 351 Introduction to Relational Database Design and SQL.
+College credit will be granted only if the student completes all course work and examination(s) or equivalent with a grade of “A” or “B”, completes the Folsom Lake College parent permission form, and obtains a student identification number by submitting an application to Folsom Lake College.

 ## Course Objectives

 1. Students will gain knowledge of database management systems, both in terms of use and implementation/design